nathanReitinger/CART/README.md

 # Culling Abstacts for Relevancy in Teams

-`CART` provides a way for teams of researchers to "cull" through a large set of papers when conducting a systematic review—also known as an "SoK." `CART` uses `ngrok` (a free service for temporary website creation), to zero-step the startup time for collaborative relevancy checking.
+`CART` provides a way for teams of researchers to "cull" through a large set of papers when conducting a systematic review—also known as an "SoK." `CART` uses `ngrok` (a free service for temporary website creation), to zero-step the startup time for collaborative relevancy checking—you may also run the service locally on localhost for testing or point a server at the service.

 ### Documentation

 Documentation for `CART` is available on [Read the Docs](https://nathanreitinger.github.io/CART/).

-### Overview
+### Motivation

 Let's assume you just started a new SoK project, [like this one](https://conpro23.ieee-security.org/papers/reitinger-conpro23.pdf).
 The first step in the project will be to review conference publications from the past *n* years to determine if each paper is relevant to your SoK's particular topic.
-So you'd have a larger number of papers to review (something like *n=10,000*), and will likely only be reading the titles and abstracts of these papers to determine relevancy.
-And you probably want one or more team members to review each paper as well, to get a less biased relevancy determination.
+So you'd have a larger number of papers to review (something like *n=10,000*), and you will likely only be reading the titles and abstracts of these papers to determine relevancy; you also likely want one or more team members to review each paper (to get a less biased relevancy determination or split the work up).
+What you need is a way to review a large number of paper titles and abstracts, "vote" on the relevancy of each paper, and have a system to keep track of your votes.

-What you need is a way to view a large number of paper titles and abstracts, "vote" on the relevancy for each paper, and have a system keep track of your votes.
 Enter `CART`: a system for voting on a large number of abstracts in teams.

 ### Functionality